zotero/citeproc-js-server/README.md

 Citeproc-node now supports csl styles that has been converted to JSON.
-This improves performance significantly on style initialization, and somewhat on style execution over the jsdom xml parsing mode, but requires the styles and locales to be converted to JSON ahead of time.
+This improves performance significantly on style initialization, and somewhat on style execution over the jsdom xml parsing mode.
+Local styles can be converted ahead of time which improves performance even futher, otherwise both local and remote styles will be converted at run time.
-This is only used when the resolved style url has a host of 'www.zotero.org'.

 There is now a python script (xmltojson.py) included to convert a single file or a directory, including the option to only convert files that have been modified within a specified time limit, to better handle periodic pulling of style/locale changes.
-To enable this mode, change the 'localParser' setting to 'json' and maintain parallel directories of JSON styles and locales pointed at by 'jsonCslPath' and 'jsonLocalesPath' settings.
+To use pre-converted json styles, just point the cslPath preference at the directory of converted styles.

 ## Running the tests